Car Insurance for Young Adults: How to Save on Coverage Ages 18-25

 Other Affordable Vehicle Categories

-Hybrid vehicles like the Toyota Prius can provide surprising insurance value, and their drivers are statistically shown to exhibit more cautious driving habits — which also reflects in lower claims rates.
+Hybrid vehicles like the Toyota Prius can provide surprising insurance value — drivers of hybrids are statistically shown to exhibit more cautious driving habits, which reflects in lower claims rates.

 Vehicles to Avoid for Insurance Savings

 Sports cars, luxury vehicles, and high-performance models carry substantially higher insurance premiums due to increased accident risk, expensive repairs, and higher theft rates.
-Vehicles with powerful engines or poor safety ratings can increase your premiums by 50–100% or more compared to practical compact SUVs.
+High-powered vehicles can increase your premiums by 50–100% or more compared to practical compact SUVs.
+See our full breakdown of car insurance by vehicle type to understand how body style affects pricing.

 Vehicle Selection Warning